In This Section

 This teaching aid contains files for producing 3D-printed connection models that can be used as classroom demonstrations.
-Each model has components that are approximately 3 in. to 6 in. long, and there are four different assemblies:
+Each model has components that are approximately 3 in. to 6 in. long, and there are six different assemblies:

 - Connection 1: Beam-to-girder shear tab connection

 - Connection 5: Unstiffened seated connection

 - Connection 6: Moment connections to column web